Changes in immigration regulations

 The Entry/Exit System (EES) is an automated IT system designed to register non-EU nationals travelling to the European Union for short-term stays (up to 90 days within any 180-day period).
 The EES applies to both visa-required travellers and those entering under visa-free arrangements.
 The system also records entry refusals.

-The EES is being implemented gradually.
-By 10 April 2026, it is expected to completely replace the manual passport stamping process for third-country nationals and to automate border control procedures.
+The EES was implemented gradually.
+As of 10 April 2026, the system operates in full scope, fully replacing passport stamping for foreign nationals and automating border control procedures.

 source of change: Regulation (EU) 2017/2226 of the European Parliament and of the Council of 30 November 2017 establishing an Entry/Exit System (EES) to register entry and exit data and refusal of entry data of third-country nationals crossing the external borders of the Member States and determining the conditions for access to the EES for law enforcement purposes, and amending the Convention implementing the Schengen Agreement and Regulations (EC) No 767/2008 and (EU) No 1077/2011